Welcome to Mortgage Bridge | Bad Credit and Low Credit Score Mortgages Specialist

 Important Information

-The content on this website has been written to ensure it is accurate, current and reliable.
-It is for general information purposes only and does not constitute personalised financial or mortgage advice.
+The content on this website is provided for general information purposes only.
+While we take care to ensure the information is accurate and up to date, it is not tailored to your individual circumstances and does not constitute personalised financial or mortgage advice.

 Please note that as a mortgage is secured against your property, your home may be repossessed if you do not keep up with repayments.